2005

 ● Gazinkarinkapinkatinkashinkatoooo!

-● Infinite existence is hard to imagine; but finite existence is even harder to imagine.
+● Infinite existence is hard to imagine, but finite existence is even harder to imagine.

 ● Man’s belief in God stems fundamentally from a desire to see the universe as a place friendly, instead of indifferent, to humankind, and themselves as ultimate, rather than contingent, surpassable beings.